xemexpress/UniMemo/README.md

 1. **Identity and Face Verification**

-   Before any in-app interaction, you need to upload a picture of your Permanent ID Card (clearly visible with four corners shown) and a profile photo (clear, whole face with sunglasses and hat off).
+   Before any Memo interaction, you need to upload a picture of your Permanent ID Card (clearly visible with four corners shown) and a profile photo (clear, whole face with sunglasses and hat off) for verification.

 2. **Emergency Button**

-   Quickly call and share your real-time location with authorities to get help during the settlement whenever necessary.
+   Quickly call and share your location and Memo interaction details with authorities to get help during the settlement whenever necessary.

-3. **Share My Trip**
+3. **Share My Memo Interaction**

-   Share your location and trip status with people you trust.
+   Share your location and Memo interaction status with friends and family.

 4. **Two-way Evaluation**

-   Interactions with low ratings are recorded and followed up, and users may be removed.
+   Memo interactions with low ratings are recorded and followed up, and users may be removed.